MizaGBF/Rosetta-Public/readme.md

 > You can find them on your [dashboard](https://discord.com/developers/applications), under the corresponding application, then **Emojis**.
 > If you remove an emoji from `assets/emojis`, it'll automatically be deleted from the **Emojis** list on the next boot.

-To use them in the code, you must call the `emote` component `get` method with the emoji name, without its extension.
+To use them in the code, you must call the `emote` Component `get` method with the emoji name, without its extension.
 For example, for `fire.png`, call `self.bot.emote.get('fire')`.
 If you decide to add more emojis for custom commands, make sure they don't have special characters or the upload might fail.